DidahDx/Time-Logger/README.md

 - Path to file in the app module `src/main/java/com/github/didahdx/timelogger/common/Constant.kt`
 - Paste your url in the variable `ENDPOINT_API`
 - Sample url for demonstration `http://c745-105-163-2-61.ngrok.io/` use the url copied from ngrok
+- Make sure your url ends with a forward slash `/` as the sample shown above
 - It should look similar to this
 ```
 object Constant {
     const val ENDPOINT_API="http://c745-105-163-2-61.ngrok.io/"